amitupreti/personalblog/src/pages/about.md

 \
 I'm a Data Pipeline Engineer@[Grepsr](grepsr.com) living in Nepal .
 Most of my projects and Learning Goals revolve around Deep Learning and Data Science.

-My main focus is on build Deep Learning and Data Extraction systems/tools rather than to just display F1 scores and accuracy.
+My main focus is on build Deep Learning and Data Extraction systems/tools rather than to just display F1 scores and accuracy, so that they can have a real world use.

 > “Live as if you were to die tomorrow.
 Learn as if you were to live forever.”\
 > ― Mahatma Gandhi